Prevent Water Damage in the Home With a Condensate Pump

 - In the event of a pump overflow, there needs to be an auxiliary safety switch to shut it down.

-- The pump tank size ranges from half a gallon to a gallon, with smaller tanks holding less water.
+- The pumps designed tank size ranges from half a gallon to a gallon, with smaller tanks holding less water.

 If the condensate pump ever fails, the water will overflow.
 Sometimes this means the pump is old or there are algae stuck in the check valve.